Reconfigurable-Computing-CalPoly-Pomona/Hidden-Markov-Model-On-PYNQ-Z2/README.md

 # Hidden-Markov-Model-On-PYNQ-Z2
 **Overview**

-This project has been done as a collaboration between California State Polytechnic University Pomona, IBM and Xilinx on developing a acceleration of HMMs in calculating the similarity of two sequences on the PYNQ-Z2 FPGA kit.
+This project has been done as a collaboration between California State Polytechnic University Pomona, C3SR and Xilinx on developing a acceleration of HMMs in calculating the similarity of two sequences on the PYNQ-Z2 FPGA kit.
 The goal is to design a FPGA-based design to accelerate the calculation of larga number of sequences.
 The main algorithms being used in Smith-Waterman's Algorithms and pair Hidden Markov Models algorithms.

 **Team Members:**
 1. Yongyuan Zhang: Electrical and Computer Engineering department, College of Engineering, California State Polytechnic University, Pomona.